Psoriasis

 • Topical therapy fails after 8-12 weeks

-• Biologics should be considered for disease that remains unresponsive to systemic therapy or requiring discontinuation due to intolerance
+• Biologics should be considered for disease that remains unresponsive to systemic therapy or requiring discontinuation due to intolerance.
+When considering referral for biologic therapy, ensure that the vaccination status of the patient is up to date and they have a recent clear TB skin test.

 Monitoring an individual on biologics16-31